NgJaBach/MarisaOJ_Solutions/README.md

-# MarisaOJ_Solutions
+# MarisaOJ Solutions

-MarisaOJ is an Online Judge made by former students of Amsterdam High School in Vietnam.
-Having a roadmap to help everyone learn Competitive Programming more efficient and strategically.
+**MarisaOJ** is an online judge platform created by former students of Amsterdam High School in Vietnam.
+It is designed with a structured roadmap to help learners approach Competitive Programming more efficiently and strategically.

-I myself am not a staff member of the OJ, but I would like to share my solutions which got accepted on the OJ for consulting purpose.
+While I am not an official staff member of MarisaOJ, I would like to share my accepted solutions on the platform for reference and consultation purposes.

-Please don't copy my codes and submit them directly on the OJ, since:
+**Important Notes**:
-- You would gain nothing from doing so.
+- **Please do not copy my codes and submit them directly to MarisaOJ.** Doing so provides no learning benefit and is a misuse of your time.
-- It is a waste of time.
+- Instead, review the solutions critically, understand the logic, and try to improve upon them.

-I encourage you to share if you have any better idea compared to my solution.
-Contact me via facebook account or emailing me.
+If you have ideas for better solutions or optimizations, I encourage you to share them!
+Feel free to reach out to me via my Facebook account or email.

-Good luck with your study, champ!
+Best of luck in your Competitive Programming journey, champ!